TYPES OF SERVICES:

 Bonnets can be a problematic item to send as boxes that the bonnet will be able to fit into can be hard to find.
 If you are unable to procure a box, then a wooden crate will be adequate.

-Bumpers can be delivered without the need of a box.
+Bumpers can be delivered without the need for a box.
 The edges of a bumper should be protected with cardboard or foam pieces and wrapped in layers of film.

 Due to their fragile build, grilles should be wrapped in inches of bubble wrap and encased with enough filler, so that the grille does not move when in transit.

-If you are a garage owner, car dealership or import and export car parts, click here to become a customer and sign up to our online portal.
+If you are a garage owner, car dealership or import and export car parts or spares, click here to become a customer, sign up to our online portal and get a quote.